Voters ratified California's new state constitution, paving the way for statehood a year later.

 The Senate elected Sheila P. Burke, a native of San Francisco, as the secretary of the Senate.
 Burke had served as chief of staff to Senate Majority Leader Robert J. Dole from 1986 until her election as one of the Senate's officers.

 Dianne Feinstein of San Francisco became the first woman to chair the Senate Committee on Rules and Administration.
-She held this position until 2009, when she became the first woman to chair the Senate Select Committee on Intelligence.
+She held this position until 2009, when she became the first woman to chair the Senate Select Committee on Intelligence, a position she held until 2015.